Sulfur metabolism

 Sulfur is metabolized by all organisms, from bacteria and archaea to plants and animals.
-Sulfur can have an oxidation state from -2 to +6 and is reduced or oxidized by a diverse range of organisms.
+Sulfur can have an oxidation state from −2 to +6 and is reduced or oxidized by a diverse range of organisms.
 The element is present in proteins, sulfate esters of polysaccharides, steroids, phenols, and sulfur-containing coenzymes.

 Oxidation

 Reduced sulfur compounds are oxidized by most organisms, including higher animals and higher plants.
 Some organisms can conserve energy (i.e., produce ATP) from the oxidation of sulfur and it can serve as the sole energy source for some lithotrophic bacteria and archaea.
 Sulfur oxidizers use enzymes such as Sulfide:quinone reductase, sulfur dioxygenase and sulfite oxidase to oxidize sulfur compounds to sulfate.

-Sulfur Oxidizing Microorganisms
+Sulfur-oxidizing microorganisms

 Reduced sulfur compounds, such as hydrogen sulfide, elemental sulfur, sulfite, thiosulfate, and various polythionates (e.g., tetrathionate), are oxidized by chemotrophic, phototrophic, and mixotrophic bacteria for energy.
 Some chemosynthetic archaea use hydrogen sulfide as an energy source for carbon fixation, producing sugars.